tminglei/form-binder/README.md

 -------------
 ![form-binder description](https://github.com/tminglei/form-binder/raw/master/form-binder-desc.png)

+Steps:
  1. define your binder
  2. define your mappings
  3. prepare your data
  4. bind and consume

 > _p.s. every points above (1)/(2)/(3)/(4)/ are all extendable and you can easily customize it._